This Fourth of July cheesecake cake is a festive summer dessert, and is easier to make than you’d think!

 - Mix your white cake according to the directions on the box.
 Pour half of the batter into a second bowl.
 (I weighed this to ensure my layers would be the same size but you can eyeball it.)

-- Add red food coloring to half of the batter and mix to combine; continue adding food coloring until you reach the color you desire.
+- Add red food coloring and the cocoa powder to half of the batter and mix to combine; continue adding food coloring until you reach the color you desire.
 Pour into one of the prepared pans and smooth the top with a rubber spatula.
-Repeat with the blue food coloring and remaining cake pan.
+Repeat with the blue food coloring (don't add cocoa powder to this layer).

 - Bake according to the directions on the box.
 Cool completely on a wire rack before assembling your cake.